The Cook Strait ferry is a meandering 93

 of the most violent and unpredictable stretches of water in the

-what sailor call the "Roaring Forties" a region between 40 and
+"Roaring Forties" a region between 40 and 50 degrees south,

-this roughly 22 kilometers (14 miles) of open sea.
-Swimmers who
+kilometers (14 miles) of open sea.
+Swimmers who succeed are

-succeed are rewarded with a life time pass on the ferries
+rewarded with a lifetime pass on the ferries operating between

-operating between the two islands.
-The photo to the left shows
+the two islands.
+The photo to the left shows the ferry

-the ferry traversing the strait when the waters were calm, while
+traversing the strait when the waters were calm, while the photo

-the photo to the left shows a ferry during a turbulent crossing.
+to the right shows a ferry during a turbulent crossing.
 During the winter months, humpback

-whales can be seen migrating through the channels which--which
+whales can be seen migrating through the channels, which was why

-was why was such a big business until the 1960's.
+whaling was such a big business until the 1960's.
+Unfortunately for us the weather

-Interisland Ferry makes an abrupt turn to port (left) and enters
+Ferry makes an abrupt turn to port (left) and enters a narrow

-a narrow protected channel the is reminiscent of the fjords of
+protected channel that is reminiscent of the fjords of

 Scandinavia.
 This is a very remote and beautiful setting, and to